CartoDB/carto-workshop/README.md

 * A performance advice

+## Objective

+The main objective of this workshop is to showcase a few features from Postgres and Postgis that are not usually seen on typical GIS applications.

+If at the end of this content you think you are still interested in more, we recommend:

+* [Modern SQL](https://modern-sql.com/slides) in commercial and Open Source databases
+* Abel Vázquez [awesome blogpost](https://abelvm.github.io/sql/sql-tricks/) about tips and tricks.
+You may want to explore more contents on his blog
+* Talk by Paul Ramsey about Scaling PostGIS · [slides and script](http://s3.cleverelephant.ca/2017-cdb-postgis.pdf) and [video](https://vimeo.com/250498574)

 ## Set up

 For this workshop we will use [CARTO](https://carto.com) as a convenient way to interact with Postgres, no installation or configuration for you.
 You don't even need an account because we'll use some public demo datasets.